Platform-based businesses thrive on strong partners—see how mass payments tech streamlines operations, reduces risk, and boosts partner retention.

 Use Automation to Create a Lean Finance Operation

 Streamlining the royalty payment process with mass payments (and paying supplier invoices with AP automation software) significantly increases business efficiency.
-If your business pays royalties, explore more to find out how to make royalty payments efficiently with a choice of payment methods to attract and retain creative talent.
+If your business pays royalties, explore Tipalti’s automated royalty payments software to see how you can streamline payments, offer flexible payment methods, and better support and retain creative talent.